CHRISTMAS POEMS

 The wishes that some children make,

-I’ve been asked for a ghost that will only haunt cheese,
+I’ve been asked for a ghost that likes to haunt cheese,

 For a two-hundred-metre-long snake,